George Bingenheimer: Later life

-George then went on to get married to his wife, Margaret Bowers, who was a Mandan school teacher.
+George then went on to marry Margaret Bowers, who was a Mandan school teacher.
 They bought their home, which is known as the Weigel Funeral Home today, originally in 1907.
 Bingenheimer was also a huge collector of Native American artifacts and memorabilia and goods.
 He started growing his collection from the time he started working at Standing Rock until many years after.
-He donated and sold potions of his collections to the State Historical Society of North Dakota in 1906.
+He donated and sold portions of his collections to the State Historical Society of North Dakota in 1906.
 George and Margaret left Mandan in 1916 to Miles City, Montana.
 One of his possible contributions is a carved, wooden bow, which is now at the Smithsonian National Museum of the American Indian.
 Items that Bingenheimer possibly collected consisted of the "Button Buzzer", which was a type of toy or game created for children, and other types of clothing/garments and accessories.

+Bingenheimer died in Minneapolis on December 24, 1920.

 Other important contributions

 George Bingenheimer was also a Federal Marshal around the late 1890s.
 He was the builder of the Mandan Library and Mandan Hospital, which contributed greatly to the lives of the people living in the growing city.
 Bingenheimer sold a portion of his Plains Indian collection of art and artifacts to the North Dakota Museum, and the rest of his collection was acquired by the Smithsonian Institution.